Ncanale/JEPO-1.1/README.md

 = 28.
 Apr.
 2020. by Rahul Shankar =
   - Added customizability to tracker-bar setup via config file.
   - Added feature to sequentially name the tracker bars drawn.

+= 28.
+Jan.
+2021. by Rahul Shankar =
+  - Added ability to switch between parallel and perpendicular configurations of tracker bars in config file.
+  - Disabled switches of fixed and moving columns.